pisqa/serenity-cucumber-selenium-rest-demo/README.md

 ## Executing the tests
-To run the sample project run `mvn clean verify` from the command line.
+To run the project run `mvn clean verify` from the command line.

 By default, the tests will run in headless mode.
 You can run them in non-headless mode by overriding the `headless.mode` system property, e.g.
 ```json